postkevone/tiddlyresearch/README.md

 ## Known Issues

+* Deleting a note won't delete its nodes

 * Anki cards support only unlinked references (you can still use backlinks but only for direct reference)

 * TiddlyRemember doesn't support images (you can still use them in TiddlyResearch but you won't be able to see them in Anki)